 Catholic Education Office

 Goodyear and Dunlop Tyres

-- Acting for Mount Isa Mines and its site senior executive in a prosecution under the Mining Quarrying Safety and Health Act 1999 (Qld) relating to an incident at its copper smelter.
+- Acting for Mount Isa Mines and its Site Senior Executive in a prosecution under the Mining Quarrying Safety and Health Act 1999 (Qld) in Queensland.

 Seyfarth Shaw LLP

 Darren Perry (Sydney), Paul Cutrone (Sydney) and Penny Stevens (Melbourne) all jointly sit at the helm of the WHS team at Seyfarth Shaw LLP, which provides incident response advice to clients and also assists with advisory work, risk analysis and post-incident support.
 Cutrone is skilled in cross-border mandates, exemplifying the firm’s domestic and international capabilities, while Stevens joined the firm in September 2020 from Sparke Helmore Lawyers, and counsel Marissa Dreher, senior associate Gina Carosi and associate Sam Gray joined the group in Melbourne.
 Sarah Goodhew is a prominent name in the group, having been promoted to partner in early 2020, and with expertise in the transport, retail and resources sectors.

 - Developed a “legal compliance tracker” to present key changes to legal and guidance materials and provided the daily legal compliance tracker on an ongoing basis to assist with ongoing legal compliance at some of Australia’s largest businesses.

 - Represented a copper mine in its defence of prosecution proceedings commenced in the NSW District Court.

 - Provided workplace safety board briefings to fifteen of Australia’s leading employers.